hilfur/Projects/3DModelling/3Dmovie/Readme.txt

-3DMovie made in Autodesk maya including detail pictures
+3DMovie made in Autodesk maya only including pictures